-"We knew that blood cells produced BDNF," said Dr. Lawrence Chan, professor of molecular and cellular biology and professor and chief of the division of diabetes, endocrinology & metabolism in the department of medicine and director of the federally funded Diabetes Research Center, all at BCM.
+"We knew that blood cells produced BDNF," said Dr. Lawrence Chan, professor of molecular and cellular biology and professor and chief of the division of diabetes, endocrinology and metabolism in the Department of Medicine and director of the federally funded Diabetes Research Center, all at BCM.
 The factor is produced in the brain and in nerve cells as well.
 "We didn’t know why it was produced in blood cells."

 Fluorescent marker reveals surprise

 Dr. Hiroshi Urabe and Dr. Hideto Kojima, current and former postdoctoral fellows in Chan’s laboratory respectively, looked for BDNF in the brains of mice who had not been fed for about 24 hours.
 The bone marrow-derived cells had been marked with a fluorescent protein that showed up on microscopy.
 To their surprise, they found cells producing BDNF in a part of the brain’s hypothalamus called the paraventricular nucleus.

 "We knew that in embryonic development, some blood cells do go to the brain and become microglial cells," said Chan.
 (Microglial cells form part of the supporting structure of the central nervous system.
 They are characterized by a nucleus from which "branches" expand in all directions.)
 "This is the first time we have shown that this happens in adulthood.
 Blood cells can go to one part of the brain and become physically changed to become microglial-like cells."